Dr Karlsson’s idea came from wanting to help patients

 Healthcare has a lot to do with flow.
 Staff members plan their shifts with a constant eye on their list of priorities.
 A blood sample that needs to be changed due to hemolysis not only stops work, but also delays important decisions affecting the patient.

 The idea of eliminating hemolysis in healthcare was born out of frustration.
 It was during his work with newborn children that Dr Mathias Karlsson witnessed the negative effects hemolysis could have on the entire healthcare system.
 Mathias needed quick and accurate analytical responses to provide care for his small patients.
-In the case of hemolysis, an important puzzle bit was missing – the puzzle bit that determined the right treatment or if the treatment would have the desired effect.
+In the case of hemolytic blood samples, an important part of the puzzle went missing when the laboratory could not give the results from the blood tests – and this part was highly important to determine the right treatment or if the treatment would have the desired effect.

 In 2010 Mathias founded HemCheck together with Hjalmar Didrikson, Alfvén and Didrikson Invest.
 What began as an idea then became an invention and from there it was developed and refined by a dedicated team of people.